YapengTeng/LabelTool/README.md

 Please the first thing is to replace `image_directory` in `piplinev2.py` with your file directory, then run `piplinev2.py`.

+The requirement:
+- opencv-contrib-python
+- pyautogui

+you can just pip install the libs above or pip install -r requirements.txt.

 The following is an introduction to some shortcut keys to help quickly mark keypoints:

 - **Left  Click**                  : add keypoint